-Translated from the Mi’kmaq First Nations tongue, Gaspé means Land's End.
+Originating from a Mi’gmaq word (Gespeg), Gaspé means “land’s end.”
 My road trip around the Gaspé Peninsula began here, at the very tip of this beautiful region.

-Flying right in to Gaspé airport from Quebec City maximized my time in the region without having to drive the additional eight hours, although I was later told by a number of people that this was one of the most beautiful drives in Quebec.
-Joining me was longtime friend and photographer, Taylor Burk, and our first stop was in Parc national de la Gaspésie.
+Flying right in to the Gaspé Airport from Qu/bec City maximized my time in the region without having to drive the additional eight hours, although I was later told by a number of people that this was one of the most beautiful drives in Quebec.
+Joining me was longtime friend and photographer, Taylor Burk: our first stop was in Parc national de la Gaspésie.

 A beautiful three-hour coastal drive from Gaspé to Saint-Anne-des-Monts took us the beginning of the national park.
-Our accommodation was situated right in the heart of it, Gîte du Mont-Albert, resembling a large luxurious chalet from the exterior with the warm cozy interior of a ski lodge.
-Its location was perfect, surrounded by 13 snowshoe trails, 22 km of track set cross-country ski trails and endless ski touring terrain.
+Our accommodations were situated right in the heart of it: the Gîte du Mont-Albert resembles a large luxurious chalet from the exterior, with the warm cozy interior of a ski lodge.
+Its location is perfect, surrounded by 13 snowshoe trails, 22 km (14 mi.) of track-set cross-country ski trails and endless ski touring terrain.

-After a two-day stay in Parc national de la Gaspésie we made the hour long, and very scenic, drive to Murdochville.
-On arrival, this desolate ex-mining town seems like you’ve stepped back in time and it became clear that you’re here to ski from dawn until dusk.
-We had a basic house rented with Chic-Chac just a few minutes away from their lodge where we joined everyone else for a delicious breakfast and dinner from chef Simon Dubois.
+After a two-day stay in Parc national de la Gaspésie, we made the hour-long very scenic drive to Murdochville.
+On arrival, this desolate ex-mining town seems like you’ve stepped back in time— and it soon becomes clear that you’re here to ski from dawn until dusk.
+We had a basic house rented with Chic-Chac just a few minutes away from their lodge where we joined everyone else for a delicious breakfast and dinner from Chef Simon Dubois.

 For myself, this was the most anticipated part of the trip.
 I had heard of Chic-Chac a few years ago and how great the cat-skiing was here.
-We had arrived at the perfect time, straight after two back-to-back snow storms that lined the mountains with 40 cm of fresh powder for us to play in and a perfectly clear weather window.
-The family style dinner at the lodge was a great way to meet all the different people we would be skiing and snowboarding with over the few days we were there.
+We had arrived at the perfect time, straight after two back-to-back snowstorms that lined the mountains with 40 cm (15 in.) of fresh powder for us to play in and a perfectly clear weather window.
+The family-style dinner at the lodge was a great way to meet all the different people we would be skiing and snowboarding with over the few days we were there.

-Our first day at Chic-Chac was spent on Porphyre mountain, terrain targeted at intermediates and a great intro to cat-skiing in general.
-The surrounding views were beautiful, the snow was wind loaded at the top and soft after the first 30 metres.
-The runs were medium in length, around 400-500 metres, taking around 10 to 15 minutes to navigate our way down safely as a group.
+Our first day at Chic-Chac was spent on Porphyre Mountain, on terrain targeted at intermediates and a great intro to cat-skiing in general.
+The surrounding views were beautiful, the snow was wind loaded at the top and soft after the first 30 metres (100 feet).
+The runs were medium in length, around 400-500 metres (1300-1650 feet), taking us around 10 to 15 minutes to navigate our way down safely as a group.

 Our second day with Chic-Chac was spent on York Mountain, private tenure owned by Chic-Chac.
-This day provided one of the best days snowboarding I’d had all winter, with knee to thigh deep soft powder on every run, it couldn’t have been better.
+This day provided one of the best days snowboarding I’d had all winter; with knee- to thigh-deep soft powder on every run, it couldn’t have been better.
 The energy of our group was addictive and we stayed out a little later because of the great group vibe we had.
-The runs here were a little longer, stretching out to 550-600 metres taking longer to get down to the bottom, stopping frequently while we all attempted cliff drops along with other fun features purpose built in to the mountain.
+The runs here were a little longer, stretching out to 550-600 metres (1800-2000 feet), taking longer to get down to the bottom, stopping frequently while we all attempted cliff drops along with other fun features purpose-built into the mountain.
 The biggest surprise came from the quality of the snow here.
 The East Coast is renowned for heavy wet snow, but this was light and soft, just as good, if not better than the snow out west.

 That evening we packed up our bags and made our way from Murdochville back to Gaspé for the night to make sure we could catch an early flight out the following morning.
-Being such a small airport, we didn't have to arrive to early, just enough in advance to check our luggage, go through security then hop right on the plane.
+Since it’s such a small airport, we didn't have to arrive to early, just enough in advance to check our luggage, go through security and then hop right on the plane.